 3. Work hard

-Inspiration for your child: This comes from one of the world’s greatest inventors, who singly or joint, held a world record 1,093 patents!
+Inspiration for your child: This comes from one of the world’s greatest inventors, who acquired a record number of 1,093 US patents (singly or jointly) and successfully filed 1,239 non-US patents!
 Nothing but sheer hard work would have made him achieve this.
 Ensure your child believes in hard work.
 Nothing can replace it.
 Teach him to not only work hard but also put in consistent effort in his studies.
 Consistency will help him reap rich benefits.

 4. Dame Fortune will assist you

 “I find that the harder I work, the more luck I seem to have” – Thomas Jefferson

 Inspiration for your child: America’s founding father, the principal author of the Declaration of Independence, the third President of the United States – Thomas Jefferson couldn’t have been all of these if he had waited merely for luck to favour him.
 He did put in tons of hard work.
 And, yes, fortune did seek him out.
 Ensure your child understands that if she works hard, luck will certainly come to her aid (probably, an exam paper that she can easily crack!).

 5. Prepare well

 “You were born to win.
 But, to be a winner, you must plan to win, prepare to win and expect to win” – Zig Ziglar

 Inspiration for your child: These words of the World War II veteran and America’s most influential motivational speaker Zig Zaglar underline the significance of preparation being the key to winning.
 Let your child focus on planning and preparation.
 The more she focusses on this, the better will be the chances of her succeeding in her exams.

 6. Don’t give up